malekbenz/malekbenz/_posts/2016-06-01-Create-free-website-with-github.md

 ## Create new Branche

-Create a new Branche and name `ng-pages`
+In order to be able to publish the website we must `Create a new Branche` and name it `ng-pages`

 ![CMD](/images/github/10.png){:class="img-responsive" :max-width="80%"}